 Paragraph 8 of Amendment 14 regarding repairs, maintenance and improvements of the Covered Flex Field and Amphitheater is hereby deleted in its entirety and replaced with the following language:

 “8.
 Repairs, Maintenance and Improvements of the Covered Flex Field and the Amphitheater.
-The City shall deposit any ticket or parking surcharges applied to tickets or parking passes for applicable events held at the Amphitheater and/or the Covered Flex Field into subsequently created enterprise funds for each of the Amphitheater and Covered Flex Field (or other, to be created funds of the City (collectively, the “Enterprise Fund”)) that will be used solely to maintain, repair and improve the Amphitheater, the Digital Sign (as authorized by Ordinance 2017-804-E, which shall be maintained and repair solely by the City using monies from the Enterprise Fund and/or funds available in the Sports Complex Maintenance Enterprise Fund) and/or the Covered Flex Field.
+The City shall deposit any ticket or parking surcharges applied to tickets or parking passes for applicable events held at the Amphitheater and/or the Covered Flex Field into subsequently created enterprise funds for each of the Amphitheater and Covered Flex Field (or other, to be created funds of the City (collectively, the “Enterprise Fund”)) that will be used solely to maintain, repair and improve the Amphitheater, the Digital Sign (as authorized by Ordinance 2017-804-E, which shall be maintained and repaired solely by the City using monies from the Enterprise Fund and/or funds available in the Sports Complex Maintenance Enterprise Fund) and/or the Covered Flex Field.
 On or prior to the end of October and April during each year, the City shall advise JJL as to the total ticket and parking surcharges collected during the immediately preceding 6 completed months in respect of events at the Covered Flex Field, and shall advise the Event Company as to the total ticket and parking surcharges collected during the immediately preceding 6 completed months at the Amphitheater, and within one month thereafter, JJL shall make, or cause to be made, an additional rent payment in an amount equal to the surcharges collected from the Covered Flex Field, and the Event Company shall make, or cause to be made, an additional rent payment in an amount equal to the surcharges collected from the Amphitheater, into the applicable Enterprise Fund, to be used solely for repairs, maintenance and improvements to the Amphitheater, the Digital Sign and the Covered Flex Field consistent with the terms of this Amendment.
 Such rent payable to the Enterprise Fund in accordance with this Section 8 may not be withheld by JJL or the Event Company as a result of a City default under the Lease.
 For purposes of clarity, the ticket and parking surcharges in respect of the Amphitheater and Covered Flex Field shall not be commingled with the ticket and parking surcharges in respect of the Stadium.
 Notwithstanding the foregoing, in the event there are ongoing surpluses in the Enterprise Fund, JJL and the City may mutually agree in writing from time to time to transfer funds from the Enterprise Fund to the City’s Sports Complex Capital Maintenance Enterprise Fund, Section 111.136, Ordinance Code.
 The initial amount of the ticket surcharge on each paid ticket shall be equal to the ticket surcharge charged for concerts at Jacksonville Veterans Memorial Arena, as established by City Council, but no higher than in an initial amount of $3.00.
 The initial amount of the parking surcharge shall be applied at the rate of $1.29 per paid parking pass.
 City may increase the ticket and parking surcharges annually by an amount not to exceed the lesser of (A) 4% and (B) the increase in CPI for the 12-month period ended September 30th of the previous year times one-half of the maximum amount of the ticket and parking surcharge in the preceding year.
 For purposes of clarity, City shall not apply any parking surcharges in connection with its use of the Amphitheater and Covered Flex Field.”

 Paragraph 10(f)(ix) of Amendment 14 is hereby deleted in its entirety and replaced with the following language: